asifahmedjesi/rw_ios_bootcamp/README.md

 	- **City:** Dhaka

 - **Programming Experience:**
+	- 12+ years of experience.
+During this time I've worked in the following technologies,
-	- 9 years of experience in .NET platform using C#
+		a. .NET platform using C# (8 years)
-	- 1 year of experience in android platform using JAVA
+		b.
+Android platform using JAVA (1 years)
-	- 2 years of experience in iOS platform using Swift
+		c. iOS platform using Swift (3+ years)

 - **Goals:** To become one of the best iOS Software Architect in this world